jimlai586/grabplatform-sdk-ios/README.md

 There are quite a lot of code duplications.

-There are a lot of parameters passing around and initialization.
+There are a lot of parameters passing around.

 It can all be refacored and improved.